iann0036/tf-cfn-provider/docs/providers/azurerm/Image.md

 `SizeGb` - (Optional) Specifies the size of the image to be created.
 The target size can't be smaller than the source size.

+### DataDisk Properties

 `Lun` - (Required) Specifies the logical unit number of the data disk.

-### OsDisk Properties
+`ManagedDiskId` - (Optional) Specifies the ID of the managed disk resource that you want to use to create the image.

-`OsType` - (Required) Specifies the type of operating system contained in the the virtual machine image.
-Possible values are: Windows or Linux.
+`BlobUri` - (Optional) Specifies the URI in Azure storage of the blob that you want to use to create the image.

-`OsState` - (Required) Specifies the state of the operating system contained in the blob.
-Currently, the only value is Generalized.
+`Caching` - (Optional) Specifies the caching mode as `ReadWrite`, `ReadOnly`, or `None`.
+The default is `None`.

+`SizeGb` - (Optional) Specifies the size of the image to be created.
+The target size can't be smaller than the source size.

 ## Return Values